jinhyunpark2459/jinhyunpark2459.github.io/_projects/inverted_pendulum_2.md

 <p style="text-align: center;">Simulation of SIMO system in response to nonzero initial angle</p>
 Note: the SIMO system has 2 outputs ($$x_{c}$$ and $$\theta$$); the top graph corresponds to response of $$x_{c}$$ and the bottom graph corresponds to response of $$\theta$$.

+You can see that in both cases, the settling time is less than 2 seconds.

 The following is a video that shows the SISO controller successfully stabilizing the system:

 <div class="row mt-3">